How to Mount Tv in a College Dorm (Easy Process + No Holes)7 min read

 Installing your television on top of a cabinet or drawer is a fantastic choice.
 You’ll have plenty of room to store all of the TV’s components.

 Keep your TV on the top shelf and put your clothing, shoes, and bags on the lower shelves.
-If your TV doesn’t occupy the entire surface of the cabinet, you’ll be able to keep some small items nearby.
+If your TV doesn’t occupy the entire cabinet surface, you’ll be able to keep some small items nearby.

 5. Price of TV Stand: